EduardoSantanaSeverino/AspnetBoilerPlateDemos/docs/videos/101_Introduction_Backend.notes.md

 And I wanted to introduce some of the best youtube video tutorials that I have found so far.

-We can see there from: Lee Richardson.
+We can see there from: Lee Richardson some very good demonstration videos. on me tab 2 and 3.

 So, moving on, lets talk about who is this for, is this framework for you?

 ---

 # Who is this for?
-On the Backend?
+On the Backend? - 1

 - This Framework AspnetBoilerPlate is for someone who is looking for a Rapid Application Development and for someone who is well familiar with C# programming language and Dotnet framework for the Backend for those a rest APIs that you need for your application.
 - We can see that we are currently in the version 8 of the AspnetBoilerPlate at this very moment..
 This version number 8 is using: